IceRaptor/BTDevNotes/Modeling.md

 - SMR `Root Bone` needs to reflect the attach heirarchy under bones/
 - i.e. mesh/strix_destructable/StrixCutUp has a root bone of bones/j_Root/j_Body/normal_h/normal_v/normal/StrixCutUp
 - Rename the bones heirarchy to match new model
-- CU animator will set 'in_battle', 'charge', 'forward' animator properties
-- Animators have to be defined in json, like "Animators": [ "j_Body","LB","LF","RB","RF" ],
-- Animators should be attached to objects with distinct names.
-Don't use `body`!

 - TODO
 - Added paint mat
-- Add twist animations
 - Add headlights?
 - Add weapon attach points
 - ?
 What are vfxTransforms used for?